nishanttomar21/News-Summarization/README.md

 - Leveraged MongoDB for efficient storage and management of the extracted news data.
 - Implemented a Flask framework application to facilitate the transfer of processed news summaries in JSON format to the user interface

-- Skills: Machine Learning · Python (Programming Language) · Android Development · Unix · Git
+- Skills: Machine Learning, Python, Android Development, Unix,
+    - Git